TritonDataCenter/sdc-headnode/README.md

   will fork to invoke the shell script.

-The build scripts also install an `ERR` trap handler that should emit a simple shell stack trace on failure.
+The build scripts also install an `ERR` trap handler that should emit a simple shell stack trace on failure, even when tracing is not enabled.

 ### Debugging setup failures